Skip to main content

 Why is DevSecOps becoming essential?

 DevSecOps combines security into the SDLC earlier.
 As a result, it is easy and less expensive to discover the patch vulnerabilities before they go too far into production.
-When development groups code with security from the start.
-In addition, companies with multiple industries can adopt DevSecOps to break through boundaries between development, security, and operations.
+When development groups code with security from the start, companies with multiple industries can adopt DevSecOps to break through boundaries between development, security, and operations.
 It allows them to deploy more secure software faster.

-Companies might ignore security measures for speed, but this is an experiment that could backfire disastrously.
+Companies might ignore security measures for speed, but this experiment could backfire disastrously.
 Do you want to experiment with jeopardizing your latest app launch, especially if the launch’s success is critical to your company’s survival?
-Then there’s the possibility that a slew of security concerns emerge after the product is released, resulting in an army of irate, disgruntled customers, many of whom will abandon your product and organization.
+Then, there’s the possibility that a slew of security concerns emerge after the product is released, resulting in an army of irate, disgruntled customers, many of whom will abandon your product and organization.

 IT security is a significant concern in today’s digital world, and the threats aren’t going away anytime soon.
 Cyber-attacks and fraud are becoming more common.
 With this harsh reality in mind, it’s impossible to see any enterprise today ignoring the security part of the DevOps process.